kbullaughey/multidimevol/README.md

 Bullaughey, K. (2012) Multidimensional adaptive evolution of a feed-forward network and the illusion of compensation.
 Evolution (in press)

+The authorative copy of this source can be found at [https://github.com/kbullaughey/multidimevol]

 Dependencies & Runtime Environment
 ----------------------------------